TianpeiLuke/nlp-pipeline/slipbox/developer_guide/adding_new_pipeline_step.md

 3. Validate your implementation using the [validation checklist](validation_checklist.md)

 For detailed guidance on specific components, refer to the relevant sections in the [detailed component guide](component_guide.md).

+## Adding a New Hyperparameter Class

+When adding a new training step, you will likely need to create a custom hyperparameter class that inherits from the base `ModelHyperparameters` class.

+For detailed guidance, see the [Adding a New Hyperparameter Class](hyperparameter_class.md) guide, which covers:

+- Creating the hyperparameter class file
+- Registering the class in the hyperparameter registry
+- Integrating with training config classes
+- Setting up training scripts to use hyperparameters
+- Configuring step builders to pass hyperparameters to SageMaker
+- Testing your hyperparameter implementation

 ## Additional Resources